iamndlovu/Emmanuel_Moyo/README.md

 # EMMANUEL MOYO
 #
-# Personal website of Emmanuel Moyo an Auther
+# Personal website of Emmanuel Moyo an Author
 #
 # USED
 #